Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Examples

 \section{Examples}

-We present two examples to show the linear variation of the error with respect to boundary location and derivative errors.
+We present two examples to demonstrate the predicted linear variation \eqref{eq:c3+c4Coefs} of the error with respect to boundary location and derivative errors.
 The first, in one space dimension, can be studied from the analytic solution, but contains only boundary location error.
-The second, in two space dimensions, has the single boundary curve error of Fig. \ref{fig:OneCurved.pdf}.
+The second, in two space dimensions, has the single boundary curve error as in Fig. \ref{fig:OneCurved.pdf}.